Estimating Deep Learning energy consumption based on model architecture and training environment: Related Work

-The energy efficiency of AI systems is becoming a rising research topic, where the investigation is transversal to the whole life cycle of DL models~\cite{verdecchia2023systematic}.
-A good portion of this research is dedicated to comparing the energy consumption of different models and training techniques.
-However, most of these works focus on the DL aspects disregarding other relevant factors such as the training environment.
+The energy efficiency of \gls{dl} systems is becoming a rising research topic, encompassing the life cycle of \gls{dl} models~\cite{verdecchia2023systematic}.
+Most existing studies focus on comparing the energy consumption of various \gls{dl} models and training techniques.
+However, few works investigate how design decisions, such as the selection of model architecture or training environment, affect energy consumption.

-Li et al.~\cite{Li2016} present a study on the power behavior and energy efficiency of popular DNNs and DL training frameworks using different implementations and libraries on CPUs and GPUs and different hardware settings.
-Their results show that convolutional layers consume a larger portion of energy.
-In our research, we want to raise awareness of the importance of model selection w.r.t. energy efficiency.
-Thus, we analyze the energy at a network level instead of at the layer level which becomes useful when creating new models.
-In addition, we consider three training environments characterizing different practitioners' profiles.

-In a similar direction, Caspart et al.~\cite{caspart_precise_2022} compare the energy consumption of heterogeneous AI workloads on different computation nodes.
-Their results show that image classification tasks have shorter runtimes and lower power draw when trained on a single GPU instead of a multi-core CPU.
-They also report comparable energy consumption when performing inference on a CPU or a GPU for non-imaging workloads such as recurrent neural networks for sequential data.
-Moreover, results show that GPU idle time results in a non-negligible portion of energy consumption.
-Thus, they state that GPUs should be utilized for DL workflows when available.
-We contribute to their work by considering five DNNs instead of two for better generalization of the results.
-Moreover, we also study the effect of changing the training environment since, to the best of our knowledge, it has not been explored yet.